Holidays

 Overview

-Staying in a mix of 3* and 4* hotels on a B&B basis in the cities, and traditional minshuku and ryokan along the trails, with dinner included, you will have the perfect blend of flexibility local knowledge and the warm hospitality of an old friend.
-Staying in in the minshuku and ryokan allows you the unique insight into day to day Japanese life and the joys of home cooked Japanese food.
-Delicious!
+Staying in a mix of 3-star and 4-star hotels on a bed and breakfast basis in the cities, and traditional minshuku and ryokan with breakfast and dinner included as well along the trails, you will have the perfect blend of flexibility, local knowledge, and the warm hospitality of old friends.
+Staying in minshuku and ryokan gives you a unique insight into day-to-day Japanese life including the joys of home-cooked Japanese food.

 Why KE?

-This trip is the ultimate insight into Japanese culture.
-You will not only visit the key cities but also walk along the Nakasendo and Kumano Kodo trails.
+This trip gives you the ultimate insight into Japanese culture, ancient and modern.
+As well as visiting the key cities, you will also walk along parts of the Nakasendo and Kumano Kodo trails.

-We have included a bullet train journey, the option to add private guided tours in Tokyo, Kyoto and Osaka and a tea ceremony to provide the ultimate Japan experience.
+To help give you the quintessential Japan experience we have included a bullet train journey, a tea ceremony, and the option to add private guided tours in Tokyo, Kyoto and Osaka.

 Itinerary

-Your trip starts in Tokyo Narita Airport, where your friendly driver will be waiting to take you to your hotel on a shared transfer.
-Along the 2 hour journey to the city, you can already see the efficiency and forward thinking of the Japanese culture as you ride the elevated highways.
-Depending on the time of your arrival, you may wish to begin your exploration of this fantastic city.
-A city where ancient buildings sit seamlessly amongst skyscrapers and traditions are deep routed within a high tech society.
+Your trip starts at Tokyo Narita Airport, where your friendly driver will be waiting to take you to your hotel on a shared transfer.
+Along the 2-hour journey to the city, you can already see the efficiency and forward thinking inherent to Japanese culture as you ride the elevated highways.
+Depending on the time of your arrival, you may now wish to begin your exploration of this fantastic city, where ancient buildings sit seamlessly amongst skyscrapers, and traditions remain deep-rooted within a leading high-tech society.
 In the evening, you will be spoilt for choice for places to eat.
-Tokyo may be filled with famous restaurants run by celebrity chefs but you do not need to break the bank for a fantastic meal.
-Much like the yin and yang of Tokyo's architecture, expensive restaurants sit next to budget friendly.
-TOP TIP: Don't forget to look up!
-Space is precious in Japan so restaurants and shops build one on top of the other and the best restaurants aren't always the ones at street level.
+Tokyo may be filled with famous restaurants run by celebrity chefs, however you do not need to break the bank for a fantastic meal.
+Much like the yin and yang of Tokyo's architecture, expensive and budget-friendly restaurants are nestled next to each other.
+TOP TIP: Remember to look up!
+Space is precious in Japan, so restaurants and shops are built one on top of the other, and the best restaurants are not always the ones at street level.

 Accommodation